Pediatric & Family Dentistry

 Brittle and worn teeth can be protected and strengthened with several modern dental treatments, including porcelain crowns, porcelain veneers, and Lumineers.
 These thin structures will encase worn or damaged areas of your teeth to create a new enamel-like layer, improving chewing functionality, bite, and appearance.

 As we age, the salivary glands’ health deteriorates and they produce less moisture.
 Dry mouth is a common concern of patients over the age of 50, worsened by various medications and by stress.
 Without a cleansing bath of saliva in the mouth, acid produced by bacteria increases and your teeth are much more vulnerable to decay.
 Your gums are also likely to become inflamed, tender, and reddened.
-Your Hinsdale Family Dentists have treated senior patients for decades, and are prepared to battle your dry mouth.
+Our team has treated senior patients for decades, and we are prepared to battle your dry mouth.
 Out practice offers therapeutic oral rinses to protect your teeth and help prevent future extensive dental repairs.

 Worn or Broken Fixed Bridges

 Fixed bridges rely on surrounding dental and natural structures in the mouth to survive, and a single structure’s weakening can lead to your fixed bridge loosening, breaking, or falling out.
-Your Hinsdale Family Dentists have years of experience repairing bridges, and want to ensure that your have strong bridge support to maintain a healthy bite.
+Our team has years of experience repairing bridges, and want to ensure that your have strong bridge support to maintain a healthy bite.
 Additionally, if you have an older bridge that may contain metal and not blend with your surrounding teeth, we would be happy to remake you a ceramic structure that will be unnoticeable in your mouth.
 Make an appointment to fix a bridge or simply speak with a dentist about how to ensure that your bridge stays healthy and strong.

 Dentures or Partial Dentures

 Dentures, removable replacements for your natural teeth, have become much more natural and comfortable with modern dental technologies.
-Your Hinsdale Family Dentists often recommend installing dentures or partial dentures in tandem with dental implants, so that your dentures sit more comfortably in your mouth.
+Our dentists often recommend installing dentures or partial dentures in tandem with dental implants, so that your dentures sit more comfortably in your mouth.
 Dental implant-supported dentures last longer, are more functional, and far less noticeable.